 It is fine to take Ovasitol with birth control pills.

-Is it OK to combine packets and take at night only?
+Is it OK to combine doses and take at night only?

 The inositol studies have typically been with twice a day dosing, so this is what we recommend.
 I am not sure whether it would have the same effect if dosed as two packets once a day.